charm-13/petcafe/docs/performance_writeup.md

 # Fake Data Modeling
-### Python file for constructing a million rows: https://github.com/charm-13/petcafe/blob/main/scripts/populate_db.py
+### Python file for constructing a million rows: github.com/charm-13/petcafe/blob/main/src/scripts/populate_db.py
 ### Tables:
 1. Creature_types - Kept types the same to lend more room for unique possible combinations while breeding
 2. Creatures - Added 1000 fake creatures for users to choose from.
 3. Evolution_stages - Stayed the same to maintain the standard 3 evolution stages
-4. Purchases - On average, a user might make 50 treat purchases to feed creatures.
+4. Purchases - Added 100,000 rows.
+On average, a user might make 50 treat purchases to feed creatures.
 The purchase quantity would go up in later purchases due to having more gold, leading to them needing to eventually make less purchases
 5. Treats - Kept treats the same
 6. User_creature_connection - Added 200,000 rows, estimating that a user will play with on average 100 creatures.
 7. User_gold - Added 400,000 rows.
 This is a ledgerized table, so we added 200 rows per user to account for possible purchases and pet interactions.